 4.2 Definitions .
 As used in this Article 4, the following terms shall have the meanings hereinafter set forth:

-4.2.1 “ Expense Year ” shall mean each calendar year in which any portion of the Lease Term falls, through and including the calendar year in which the Lease Term expires; provided, that Landlord, upon notice to Tenant, may change the Expense Year from time to time to any twelve (12) consecutive month period, and, in the event of any such change, Tenant’s Share of the Direct Expenses and Tenant’s Share of the Utilities Costs shall be equitably adjusted for any Expense Year involved in any such change. !
+4.2.1 “ Expense Year ” shall mean each calendar year in which any portion of the Lease Term falls, through and including the calendar year in which the Lease Term expires; provided, that Landlord, upon notice to Tenant, may change the Expense Year from time to time to any twelve (12) consecutive month period, and, in the event of any such change, Tenant’s Share of the Direct Expenses and Tenant’s Share of the Utilities Costs shall be equitably adjusted for any Expense Year involved in any such change.
+8$A

 4.2.2 “ Operating Expenses ” shall mean all expenses, costs and amounts of every kind and nature incurred in connection with the ownership, management, maintenance, repair, replacement, restoration or operation of the Building, including, without limitation, any amounts paid or incurred for (i) the cost of supplying all utilities servicing the Building not paid by Tenant directly to the applicable utility provider; (ii) the cost of licenses, certificates, permits and inspections and the cost of contesting the validity or applicability of any governmental enactments which may affect Operating Expenses, and the costs incurred in connection with the implementation and operation of a transportation system management program or a municipal or public shuttle service or parking program; (iii) the cost of all insurance required by Landlord to be maintained pursuant to this Lease; (iv) the cost of landscaping, relamping, and all supplies, tools, equipment and materials used in the operation, repair and maintenance of the Building, or any portion thereof which Tenant fails to perform; (v) the cost of parking area repair, restoration, and maintenance, including, but not limited to, resurfacing, repainting, restripping, and cleaning which Tenant fails to perform; (vi) fees, charges and other costs, including consulting fees, legal fees and accounting fees, of all contractors and consultants; (vii) payments under any easement, license, operating agreement, declaration, covenant, conditions and restrictions, or any other instrument pertaining to the sharing of costs by the Building, or any portion thereof; (viii) the cost of alarm and security service, exterior window cleaning, trash removal, replacement of wall and floor coverings, ceiling tiles and fixtures in lobbies, corridors, restrooms and other common or public areas or facilities, maintenance and replacement of curbs and walkways, repair to roofs and re-roofing; and (ix) the cost of any capital improvements made to the Building after the Lease Commencement Date that are required under any governmental law or regulation that was not applicable to the Building as of the date of this Lease and/or replacement of worn-out systems and/or mechanical equipment; provided, however, that each such permitted expenditure shall be amortized (including interest on the unamortized cost) over its useful life as determined under generally accepted accounting principles.